okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-sign-in-widget/main/index.md

 > **Note:** Consult the [Okta Sign-in Widget migration guide](https://github.com/okta/okta-signin-widget/blob/master/MIGRATING.md) if you're using major version 4 or earlier of the Sign-In Widget.

-## Changes to Sign-In Widget configuration for Identity Engine
+## Changes to Sign-In Widget configuration for the Identity Engine

 For Identity Engine, Sign-In Widget is configured differently.
 Some specific objects that were previously in the Sign-In Widget configuration can be removed from the JavaScript, as described in the following sections.